 Sitter pants and shorts are much more comfortable for chair users!
 We have been

-making them for 16 years.
+making them for over 25 years.
 They are cut higher in the back and lower in

 the front so they don't hit the ribs in front, or ride down in back.
 We